I’ve never been in counseling before, what is it like?

 How do I contact you?

-Fill out a contact form or email me at joregonrose(at)yahoo(dot)com.
+Fill out a contact form or email me at joregonrose(at)protonmail(dot)com.

 How long does a session take?

 50 minutes, although our first session may last 90 minutes due to paperwork and follow up questions you may have before we start the first session.

 While I have no qualms addressing spiritual or faith journeys, questions, or issues I would say there are other professionals who are more qualified to do faith-based counseling.
 I would have no problem meeting or consulting with your spiritual confidant and could utilize this knowledge as a foundation block in our counseling sessions if that is your preference.

 What should I do if I am not satisfied with my counseling?

 At ANY point you are not satisfied with counseling with me I would ask that you let me know, so we might discuss if there is a way for me to meet your needs.
 If not, I would ask that you come to one last termination session for closure and I would provide you with a list of other counseling referrals.